Anesi Ozmon, LTD.

 Union members are entitled to the same wage loss benefits and medical benefits as anyone else.
 However, a collective bargaining agreement (CBA) may include a number of elements that can impact how a workers’ compensation claim is handled and its outcome.
 For example, a CBA may dictate an alternative dispute resolution system in place of, or supplementary to, the one described in the Illinois Workers’ Compensation Act.
 A CBA may also outline an agreed upon list of medical providers.
 Lastly, a CBA may set guidelines for light duty, return to work and a vocational rehab or retraining program.

 Depending on the nature of your case, these distinctions may play a big role or have little bearing.
-Nonetheless, you want to work with a union workers’ compensation attorney who understands collective bargaining agreements and what they mean in the context of a claim.
+Nonetheless, you want to work with an Illinois union workers’ compensation lawyer who understands collective bargaining agreements and what they mean in the context of a claim.

 Our extensive experience in these legal issues can help you navigate the challenges of collective bargaining agreements and labor contracts.
-Our lawyers will work with you to confirm what benefits you are eligible for and help you pursue everything to which you are entitled.
+Our Chicago union work injury lawyers will work with you to confirm what benefits you are eligible for and help you pursue everything to which you are entitled.

 Risk Of Injury For Union Workers